Terms and Conditions

 2.2.11 Sponsor contracts cannot be cancelled, other than by agreement in writing with Public Policy Projects.

-2.2.12 Purchasers of Integrated Care Journal and Hospital Times conference proceedings in electronic format are permitted to:
+2.2.12 Purchasers of World Healthcare Journal, Integrated Care Journal and Hospital Times conference proceedings in electronic format are permitted to:

 - Save the presentation slides and audio files to the hard disk of a personal computer